 - A different collection day for around three-quarters of households.
 Your new collection day will be printed on the information pack attached to one of your new wheelie bins, when it is delivered in August or September.

 Find your new collection day

 - Recycling collected on an alternate weekly basis: paper and card one week (from a new wheelie bin); plastics, glass, cans and cartons the next (from existing recycling boxes).

 - Rubbish (non-recyclable waste) collected every two weeks from a new wheelie bin.

 - Household batteries collected for recycling every week.

-Food waste will still be collected every week.
-Continue using your food waste recycling service.
-If your kitchen caddy or food waste bin are missing or damaged, you will need to
+We will continue to collect food waste every week.
+If your kitchen caddy or outside food waste bin are missing or damaged, please

 Why we’re making these changes

 Boost Merton's recycling rate from 37% to over 45% within 12 months, making us one of the best recycling boroughs in London.